-Hero shot may define different concepts depending on the industry – but it’s a relative newcomer in product photography.
-Cinematography and web design have used the term for years meaning either the first appearance of the main character or the pivotal shot on the web landing page respectively.
+Hero shot may define different concepts depending on the industry, but it’s a relative newcomer to product photography.
+Cinematography and web design have used the term for years, meaning either the first appearance of the main character or the pivotal shot on the web landing page, respectively.

-When it comes to E-commerce, “hero shot” is used more often to define a central shot in a series or category, that carries some emotional weight as well as factual rendition to it.
+When it comes to e-commerce, “hero shot” is used more often to define a central shot in a series or category that carries some emotional weight.

-In this piece, we are offering a recap of an insider viewpoint by Mitya Kovalenko, co-founder, and COO at Squareshot with 10+ years of product photography experience on the topic.
+In this piece, we offer a recap of an insider viewpoint by Mitya Kovalenko, co-founder of Squareshot, with 10+ years of product photography experience on the topic.

 Read on to find out:

-First things first, let’s word a definition for this neologism in ecommerce photography.
+First things first, let's define this term in e-commerce photography.

-The hero shot is a product image that’s enriched with props, background, and lighting to infuse mood, impart brand spirit, and provide context to the photographed item.
+The hero shot is a product image enriched with props, background, and the best possible light.
+It infuses mood, imparts brand spirit, and provides context to the photographed item.
 It is mostly used for social media and category pages in an online store.
-It revolves around just one feature or idea characteristic of the brand, offer, or product, so it uses fewer resources than a proper commercial shoot.
+The hero shot focuses on a single key feature of the brand, offer, or product, requiring fewer resources than a full commercial shoot.

 Or, as Mitya puts it: